 They may need to go potty, they may be hungry, they may need attention, or something else.
 They may also just be bored and trying to get your attention to entertain themselves and deal with their excess energy.

-These are a few signs your dog isn’t getting enough exercise.
-If your dog is showing any of them, try to take a few more walks and spend more time with them playing to see if it helps.
+Making sure your dog gets enough exercise is one of the ways to keep your dog’s heart healthy and support their health long-term.
+If you see any of these signs your dog isn’t getting enough exercise, try to take a few more walks and spend more time with them playing to see if it helps.
 If any of these signs persist or your dog is showing other symptoms, it’s time to visit the vet because something else could be going on.